palladius/ecommerce-ai-assistant-demo-gemini/README.md

 11|🤖 [modl] 💬 The total price for 7 coffee mugs is $160.93.
 We have 20 left in stock.
 Feel free to interrogate the $DB (eg  $DB[:products].all), or the $assistant (eg $assistant.msg '..')
 ```

+### Known issues

+* Running the asistant with Gemini latest model (`gemini-1.5-pro`) yields best results but tends to get throttled if you call it multiple times in a second, and usually results in HTTP 500s after 3-4 calls.
+We suggest to use Gemini 1.5 Flash (`gemini-1.5-flash`) for this exercise.